Mass-Producing Failures of Multimodal Systems with Language Models: The Pipeline

 \subsection{Steering \ours{}}

 Our construction of \ours{} outputs systematic and individual failures that capture system behavior, but may not be relevant to specific use-cases.
-To remedy this, we next show how to \emph{steer} \ours{} towards failures in a specific subdomain of interest. \ours{} can be steered towards systematic failures (by choosing different individual failures to categorize), and towards individual failures (by prompting language models to generate salient failures).
+To remedy this, we next show how to \emph{steer} \ours{} towards failures in a specific subdomain of interest. \ours{} can be steered during the scraping process (by choosing different individual failures to categorize), and during the generation process (by prompting language models to generate salient failures).

 \paragraph{Steering towards systematic failures.} To steer towards systematic failures that are related to a specific subdomain of interest, we edit the scraping stage of our pipeline.
 Specifically, we search for pairs of examples that a classifier identifies as relevant to the target subdomain, but that still have similar CLIP and different DistilRoBERTA embeddings.
 Intuitively, this constrains the categorizer to find only systematic failures that arise in the subdomain of interest.